PagonisTasos/Qualia.Decorators/README.md

 The Decorators library is a powerful tool for C# developers that allows you to add additional behavior to your classes and methods using attributes.
 This library uses the decorator pattern to wrap your classes and methods with additional functionality without modifying their implementation.

+The Decorate attribute can be used to intercept a method call, and add behavior before and/or after the actual call.
+This is done without modifying the original method code.

 ## Features

 - DecorateAttribute: This attribute can be applied to classes or methods.
 It takes a Type parameter that represents the decorator behavior to be applied.
-- DecorateIgnoreAttribute: This attribute can be applied to methods.
-It allows you to ignore certain decorators for specific methods.
-- Decorator<TDecorated>: This class uses the DispatchProxy to create a proxy of the decorated class and apply the decorator behavior.
 - IDecoratorBehavior: This interface defines the decorator behavior.
 You can implement this interface to create your own custom decorators.
-- Memoize: This is an example of a decorator behavior that caches the result of a method call to improve performance for repeated calls with the same parameters.
+- DecorateIgnoreAttribute: This attribute can be applied to methods.
+It allows you to ignore certain class decorators for specific methods.
 - ServiceCollectionExtensions: This class provides extension methods for IServiceCollection to easily add decorators to your services in an ASP.NET Core application.